LostBeard/SpawnDev.BlazorJS/README.md

 [![NuGet](https://img.shields.io/nuget/dt/SpawnDev.BlazorJS.WebWorkers.svg?label=SpawnDev.BlazorJS.WebWorkers)](https://www.nuget.org/packages/SpawnDev.BlazorJS.WebWorkers)

 - Easily call Blazor Services in separate threads with WebWorkers and SharedWebWorkers

+- Does not require SharedArrayBuffer and therefore does not require the special HTTP headers associated with using it.

+- Works in Blazor WASM .Net 6, 7, and 8.

+- Works on Firefox

 Firefox WebWorkers note:
 Firefox does not support dynamic modules in workers, which originally made BlazorJS.WebWorkers fail in that browser.